RavensbourneWebMedia/UX-design/sessions/06/README.md

 Let's review the last two weeks and plan the next 14 days.
 -->

-### User-testing your prototype
+# User-testing your prototype

-What have you learned so far about user-testing?
+### What have you learned so far about user-testing?

 Share some stories, discuss [tips](https://docs.google.com/document/d/1O0f50mVLfud9Y3fYCpPdtmcZ3scuJvaBq6nHGVjJrgs/edit#heading=h.mkklaycrp9q9).

+### Prepare a user-testing guide

-Let's spend a few minutes to prepare a user-testing guide for this afternoon, write down:
+Let's spend a few minutes to prepare a guide for a user-testing session at NMM this afternoon.

+Write down:

 * what assumptions do you want to test?
 * how can you test them?